OpenNews/srccon/scholarships.md

 Whether you&rsquo;re a newsroom developer at a small organization with a strained professional development budget or a freelance developer eager to learn more about journalism code, we want to help you attend SRCCON.

 *New this year*: You do not have to fill out a separate application to apply.
-Scholarship questions will be part of both the call for proposals form and the ticket lottery signup form (registration now closed).
+Scholarship questions were part of both the call for proposals form and the ticket lottery signup form (registration now closed).

 ## What we&rsquo;re offering
 A ticket to SRCCON and $500 for you to use toward the cost of travel to the event.
 (For scholarship recipients who live in the Minneapolis area, we offer a SRCCON ticket without the additional travel funding.)